-- Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. - Your hospital may ask for separate cost sharing for certain outpatient hospital medical services for example but not limited to; radiological tests or Medicare Part B drugs administered while you are there. - The specific cost sharing that will apply depends on which services you receive.
-The Medical Benefits Chart below lists the cost sharing that applies for each specific service.
+- •Your doctor will ask for a copayment for the office or urgent care center visit and additional copayments for each x-ray that is performed while you are there. - •Your hospital may ask for separate cost-sharing for certain outpatient hospital medical services for example but not limited to; radiological tests or Medicare Part B drugs administered while you are there. - •The specific cost-sharing that will apply depends on which services you receive.
+The Medical benefits chart below lists the cost-sharing that applies for each specific service.